ToastyIsLost/NoCode-AI/README.md

 2. Identity Setup – Customize your assistant’s personality and behavior.

-Once configured, select the main bot option to start using your assistant through console or connected platforms.
+(Both identity and Key configuration can be modifed again) Once configured, select the main bot option to start using your assistant through console or connected platforms.

 ---